 High progesterone levels are the body’s way to prepare for pregnancy, which explains the cravings for high-carb and high-fat foods, and the desire to curl up in a ball and conserve energy.
 It even makes you more dismissive of new things, to avoid any risk to your safety.

-A synthetic version of progesterone is found in the mini-pill, the hormonal IUD, and some other contraceptives (to fool your body into thinking it’s already pregnant), so if you currently use one of these methods and the side-effects are really bothering you, it may be worth considering alternatives.
+A synthetic version of progesterone (progestin) is found in the mini-pill, the hormonal IUD, and some other contraceptives (to fool your body into thinking it’s already pregnant).
+So if you currently use one of these methods and the side-effects are really bothering you, it may be worth considering alternatives.

 How To Heal Your Hormones